Cyrus Woodman: Life and career

 In 1859 the family returned to the United States.
 He moved to Mineral Point, although his family settled in Cambridge, Massachusetts.
 In 1861 he was elected to the Wisconsin Legislature, but since he did not seek the office and his business interests were taking him elsewhere, he resigned before taking office.
-From 1862-64 he resided in Detroit, while working for the St. Mary's Ship Canal Company and the Michigan Pine Lands Association.
+From 1862 to 1864 he resided in Detroit, while working for the St. Mary's Ship Canal Company and the Michigan Pine Lands Association.
 In 1864 he returned to Cambridge, where for the balance of his life he engaged in historical research and writing.

 While living in Cambridge, Woodman never completely gave up his interest or involvement in the West.
 For a brief period of time, he was employed by the Burlington and Missouri River Railroad company.
 In 1867 he filed suit to stop the Kilbourn Manufacturing company from building their dam at Wisconsin Dells.
 In 1889, shortly before his death, he took a trip with the Milwaukee capitalists William H. Bradley, of the Tomahawk Land and Boom Company, and Wallace G. Collins, of the Chicago, Milwaukee and St. Paul Railroad, to survey and assess pine lands in the State of Washington.

 Woodman married Charlotte Flint, another Maine native, in Fremont, Illinois, in 1842.
 They had six children, two of whom died in infancy.

 Although he only spent 16 years in Wisconsin, his ties to that state remained strong.
 While he lived there he was a founding member and one time vice-president of the State Historical Society.
 His personal records are on deposit at that institution.
 He also made an endowment in his will to fund the library of the Astronomy Department at the University of Wisconsin.